axelvaldez/radical-companies/_posts/2024/escape-from-freedom/2024-12-29-escape-from-freedom.markdown

   </div>
  <p>This is how capitalism and religion combined to fuel thia part of the nascent Fiat dynamic.
   <div class="_citation">
-   <p>&hellip; extra personal power, asceticism, and a compulsive sense of duty&mdash;were character traits which became productive forces in capitaistic society and without which modern economic and social development are unthinkable.</p>
+   <p>&hellip; extra personal power, asceticism, and a <em>compulsive</em> sense of duty&mdash;were character traits which became productive forces in capitaistic society and without which modern economic and social development are unthinkable.</p>
   </div>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">